tathagatasrimani/codesign/README.md

 Loads a checkpoint from a successful vitis run, then continues the flow from there and stops after pd run_codesign --config vitis_resnet_load_checkpoint_after_vitis_stop_after_pd

+## Running Regressions:
+For running many experiments simultaneously, use the run_regression feature.
+This must be run from the codesign root directory (i.e. the directory this README is in)

+run_regression -h # displays full usage guide.

+Regression tests are stored in the test/regressions folder.
+A regression list is a list of testlists and its filename ends in .list.yaml.
+A testlist ends in .yaml and has a list of individual tests that are run. i.e.

+    some_regression.list.yaml
+        one_testlist.yaml
+            - application test 1
+            - application test 2
+            - ...

+As an example, the below command runs the all_gemm regression which then runs the lots_of_gemms.yaml testlist which has lots of gemm tests. -m specifies the max number of parallel threads you wish to run the framework at the same time.

+run_regression -l auto_tests/all_gemm.list.yaml -m 10

 ## Cleaning up results from prior runs:
 To converse disk space, you may need to clear up results from prior runs.
 Use these commands: